manvkaur/azure-functions-templates-mcp-server/README.md

 npm run smoke
 ```

-Runs a simple test that calls `get_azure_functions_templates` with a Python HTTP trigger template.
+Runs a simple test that calls the MCP server tools with sample requests.

 ## Use with MCP Inspector